 For all grievances except early termination, a non-Senate faculty member should refer to Academic Personnel Manual (APM) 140.

-Current Contract (including a link to a grievance form): http://ucnet.universityofcalifornia.edu/labor/bargaining-units/px/
+Current Contract (including a link to a grievance form): http://ucnet.universityofcalifornia.edu/labor/bargaining-units/px/(link is external)

 Teaching Assistants, Readers and other Academic Appointees covered by a Contract:

-- Represented Staff: For other Union Contracts, see: http://ucnet.universityofcalifornia.edu/labor/bargaining-units/
+- Represented Staff: For other Union Contracts, see: http://ucnet.universityofcalifornia.edu/labor/bargaining-units/(link is external)

 - Graduate Division Standards and Procedures for Graduate Study at UCLA http://www.gdnet.ucla.edu/gasaa/library/spfgs.pdf